 Pink diamonds are some of the most sought after and valuable stones for investment.
 You’ve certainly seen the news about some of the exorbitant auction prices, and opinion pieces from some of the most respected financial journals.
 As an alternative investment, pink diamonds are enjoying a steadily rising popularity.
-But as popular as they are, there are some things that don’t know about pink diamonds.
+But as popular as they are, there are some things that you might not know about them.
 Check out these facts, and then look into pink diamonds as adornment or investment for yourself.

 - Pink diamonds were historically found in India, Africa, and Brazil.
 Legendary old cut pink diamonds have graced the crown jewels of Iran, India, and France.

 - Rio Tinto’s Argyle mine in Australia currently produces 90 percent of the world’s supply of pink diamonds, making these diamonds the rarest of the rare.
 Even then, during their annual Pink Diamond Tender, there may only be a scant handful of stones deemed of high enough quality to be shown.

 - Instead of the usual kimberlite pipe where most of the world’s diamonds are found, the pink diamonds at Argyle are sourced from a volcanic lamproite pipe.

 - Argyle pink diamonds have a more complicated structure than white diamonds and can take 3 to 4 times as long to polish.

 - The modern scanning process creates a 3-D model and identifies inclusions.
 This helps to minimize wastage by creating the best possible cut for the diamond surgeons to give the stone.
 Even then, cutting a diamond can take as long as a week.
 Or in the case of the Steinmetz Pink, (now known as the Pink Star), 20 weeks.

 - In terms of pink diamonds, different cultures around the world seem to desire different qualities in their stones.
 The Japanese prefer shades that mimic those of cherry blossoms, while the Chinese prefer deeper and bolder shades tending to red as symbols of good fortune.